 Zanskar: Another isolated but most astonishing place which hasn’t been discovered completely but most expendable place.
 Zanskar has cities like Kargil, Drass and Siachen which have their importance for war reasons.
 Zanskar is also famous for its white river rafting in Indus river which is most difficult rafting anyone can encounter.

 Ladakh has a variety of flora and fauna.
 A lot of birds migrate from different parts to Ladakh in summers.
 Also the camels found here are lot different from those in other countries and are known as Bactrian Camels.
 Ladakh is full of greenery and different coloured flowers which blossom mainly during the summers.
 It is also called white desert.
 The Ladakh trek has so much to offer to anyone’s taste for adventure and a lustful hunger for the grace of natural beauty.
+If you want to visit this beautiful place then try some of the Leh Ladakh Tour Packages here.
+I am sure you will find something that will interest you.

 Also there are Changthang, Champa, Shyok and Nubra valley with each leaving you spellbound with their scenic beauties where people still live the most nomadic lives.